We receive a commission for orders made from the links on this page.

 The identity theft protection company offers a 60-day complete money-back guarantee to annual NortonLifeLock account members that request a refund within the appropriated 60 days post-billing.

 Meanwhile, some other companies in the identity theft protection industry do not offer a complete money-back guarantee with their services.
-NortonLifeLock's pro-rated refund promise emphasizes the company's confidence as well as its service guarantee.
+NortonLifeLock's refund promise emphasizes the company's confidence as well as its service guarantee.

 Within the industry, NortonLifeLock's plans are priced at lower rates and allow customers the flexibility to choose how much they want to invest in identity protection services and fraud security.